 Medical record audit results are reported to MHS Health's QIC for tracking and for trending in the re-credentialing process, as appropriate.
 The provider also agrees to participate in and contribute required data to HMO Quality Assessment and Performance Improvement Programs as required in the BadgerCare Plus and Medicaid SSI MCO contract.

-Please visit the provider section of our website at www.mhswi.com to see a copy of the Medical Records Audit Tool.
+Please visit the provider section of our website to see a copy of the Medical Records Audit Tool.

 Regulations